cherrih/threejs-exercises/README.md

 - RectAreaLight: Made up of 2D light sources that are more realistic than PointLight sources.

 #### Shadows
-Need to have object and plane cast shadow and plane receive shadow
+To render shadows in your scene you need to configure it on the lights, objects, and camera.
+Need to have object and light cast shadow and plane receive shadow

 #### Group
 Non-geometric object used for organizing other objects together

+### Animation
+#### Clock object
+Tracks the time in the Three.js application